iboux-automation/python_b2b_taas_recovery/README.md

 - If a path does not imply `taas` or `b2b`, the `type` defaults to `B2C`.

 Requirements
-- Environment variable `DATABASE_PUBLIC_URL` must point to your PostgreSQL instance (Railway compatible).
+- Environment variable `DATABASE_PUBLIC_URL` must point to the PostgreSQL instance (Railway compatible).
 - For local dev, put it in `.env` and it will be auto‑loaded.
 - Python 3 with `psycopg2-binary` and `python-dotenv` (installed via `requirements.txt`).